ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_email.md

 AMP for Email is compatible with existing emails.
 The AMP version of the message is embedded into the email as a new MIME part, in addition to the HTML and plaintext, ensuring compatibility across all mail clients.

 Follow this tutorial to build and send your first dynamic email powered by AMP.
+You can view the finished code [here](https://gist.github.com/CrystalOnScript/988c3f0a2eb406da27e9d9bf13a8bf73).

 # Start with the AMP email boilerplate